 • Atopy – Usually treated with corticosteroids or other immune suppressive drugs.
 Antihistamines are sometimes effective.
 Oatmeal shampoos, and fatty acids in diet are also important (see below)

 • Food allergy – Avoiding the food that causes the itch is the best method of management.
-It may be with either a commercial food or a balanced home-cooked diet.
+Once the food allergen is identified, a complete and balanced diet can be sorted, minus the allergen.

-• Insect bites- often treated with corticosteroids and reducing exposure to bites- this may involve keeping your cat in during dawn and dusk when biting insects such as mosquitoes are most active or just keeping them inside.
+• Insect bites- often treated with corticosteroids and by reducing how much they’re bitten- this may involve keeping your cat in during dawn and dusk when biting insects such as mosquitoes are most active or just keeping them inside.
 Approved mosquito repellents can be used.

 • Ear Mites – elimination of the mites with an effective product and treatment of secondary infection.